 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as customer’s travel to shops and restaurants ( ANIMATION OF CAR MOVING)
+Narrator text: Carbon is released as customers travel to shops and restaurants to buy plastic bottles. ( ANIMATION OF CAR MOVING)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Bottles decompose in landfill.
+Button 1: Plastic bottles decompose in landfill.
 [X] Button 2: Transportation of the oil to treatment plants Button 3: Drilling rigs are constructed, installed and run.

 Slide 12